Q – Can I plant my marigolds and geraniums yet?

 Q– How do I plant my new tree or shrub?

 A– Remove the plastic wrapping, netting, burlap or pot.
 Loosen any roots that may have become tightly wound around the rootball.
+Water well throughout the first spring, summer and fall.
 Do not fertilize the first year.
+(See our detailed handout.)

 Q– What should I do for trees and shrubs now?

 A – Apply appropriate fertilizer.
-Rhododendrons and azaleas should be fertilized with an acid fertilizer such as Holy-tone™ (if a soil test indicates that the soil is not becoming too acid) after flowering, not now.
+Rhododendrons and azaleas should be fertilized with an acid fertilizer such as Holy-tone™ (if a soil test indicates that the soil is not becoming too acid) after flowering.
 We do not recommend fertilizing any newly-planted trees or shrubs until they have been in the ground for a year.

-• Now is the time to plant bareroot stock like roses, asparagus, trees, and shrubs.
-(Plants that are planted in pots of soil are not limited to early spring planting.)
+• Now is the time to plant bareroot stock like asparagus.
+Soak roots in tepid water for several hours before planting.
+(Plants that are growing in pots are not limited to early spring planting.)
 Soak roots in tepid water for several hours before planting.

 • Finish cleaning perennial beds of old debris.
 Replace worn-out mulch but keep it away from bases of plants.